by Christine Sine

 Don’t you hate all that packaging that online purchases are often wrapped in?
 Evidently we can do something about it – If you have a preferred place you purchase from ask them for only recyclable or complain where it hurts – like on their social media sites.
 This article is a fascinating look at some of what is happening to packaging to help reduce waste particularly because of consumer pressure.
 This has inspired a lot of companies to become more waste conscious.

 Amazon I suspect is one of them.
-Amazon’s Frustration Free Shipping policy claims that all their packaging material is recyclable.
+Amazon is working to make their packaging more recyclable.
 Now that is fine for me living in a community where all our recycling goes out on the curb every two weeks, but I know it is a challenge for those who have to drive miles to a recycling facility.
-Unfortunately some of their affiliates are not as good and I still have items arrive in Styrofoam packets.
+Unfortunately some of Amazon’s affiliates are not as good and I still have items arrive in Styrofoam packets.
+Some of this I am able to recycle in the bottom of planters.
+It means I need less soil and it makes the pot lighter.
 One simple way to help reduce this kind of waste is to make occasional purchases of multiple items that all arrive in one box rather than using the “Buy now with one click” button.
 Where do you make most of your online purchases?
 Is there a way to consolidate these or to request recyclable packaging?

 What Is Your Response?